 That walk from the hostess station to your table can be nerve wracking (so many things to bump into) or confidence boosting.
 A great outfit can turn my "oh no, everyone is looking at me!" into "darn tootin' everyone is looking at me!"

 The reality of the situation is that some people are jerks.
 You can eat out, order yourself the lowest calorie thing on the menu and still get snickered at.
 Because some people are the absolute worst.
 And that has nothing to do with you.
+Everyone is entitled to their own incorrect opinion.

 Simply existing and eating in public while plus size is a form of activism - albeit one you didn't choose and can't avoid.
 You can order in because society doesn't treat you properly, or you can treat yourself to a meal out and take a tiny step towards making the world a kinder place.
 Visibility matters and you deserve the whole experience from appetizers to dessert.